The Department of Urban Planning Executive Advisory Board was formed to:

 BRAD BEAUBIEN, AICP, BUPD 2000, MURP 2001

-Brad Beaubien is director of destination development at Visit Indy where he works to implement a regional tourism master plan to promote the quality of life and quality of place for residents and visitors alike.
-He is an award-winning certified urban planner who previously served as the administrator for long-range city planning for the Department of Metropolitan Development at the City of Indianapolis, where he was responsible for leading the long-range planning functions of the city-county.
-He holds an undergraduate degree in urban planning from Ball State University as well as graduate degrees in urban planning and natural resources from Ball State University and Oregon State University.
+Brad Beaubien is Director of Destination Development at Visit Indy where he works to make Indy a must-live, must-visit destination through implementation of a destination vision plan that focuses on quality of life and place investments.
+He previously served as the administrator for long-range city planning for the Department of Metropolitan Development at the City of Indianapolis, where he was responsible for leading the long-range planning functions of the city-county, as well as directing CAP’s Indianapolis Center.
+His work has earned three National Planning Awards from the American Planning Association and he is a member of the Stanley K. Lacy Executive Leadership Series Class XXXVIII as well as the Indianapolis Business Journal’s Forty Under 40 Class of 2013.
+Brad holds an undergraduate degree in urban planning from Ball State as well as graduate degrees in urban planning and natural resources from Ball State and Oregon State University.

 EHREN BINGAMAN, BUPD 1999

 Ehren Bingaman is the Managing Principal of TransPro Consulting.
 Based in Indianapolis, Ehren joined TransPro in 2019 and is passionate about collaborating with public transportation agencies and leaders in creating meaningful transformation through strategic planning, performance management, leadership development, customer experience, transit planning, executive recruitment, and TransDASH which measures the value transit agencies provide to the communities they serve.
 A 15 year veteran of the transit industry Ehren was the first executive director of the Central Indiana Regional Transportation Authority and is formerly with HNTB working out of their Indianapolis and Atlanta offices.